Homotopy groups of cubical sets: Homotopy Pullbacks

-\begin{corollary} A square in a fibration category $\cat{C}$ is a homotopy pullback if and only if it can be connected by a zigzag of natural weak equivalences (in the category of commutative squares in $\cat{C}$) with a pullback along a fibration. \end{corollary} \begin{proof} The \emph{only if} part is clear and the \emph{if} part follows from \cref{lem:invariance-under-weq}. \end{proof} \begin{theorem} Consider the following diagram of maps between fibrant objects
+\begin{corollary} A square in a fibration category $\cat{C}$ is a homotopy pullback if and only if it can be connected by a zigzag of natural weak equivalences (in the category of commutative squares in $\cat{C}$) with a pullback along a fibration. \end{corollary} \begin{proof} Follows from \cref{lem:invariance-under-weq}. \end{proof} \begin{theorem} Consider the following diagram of maps between fibrant objects

-where the rightmost square is a homotopy pullback.
-We have that the leftmost square is a homotopy pullback if and only if the outermost rectangle is. \end{theorem} \begin{proof} Factor $C \to F$ as a weak equivalence followed by a fibration.
+where the right square is a homotopy pullback.
+We have that the left square is a homotopy pullback if and only if the outer rectangle is. \end{theorem} \begin{proof} Factor $C \to F$ as a weak equivalence followed by a fibration.
 Successive pullbacks give the following diagram of maps.

-Observe the map $B \to P$ is a weak equivalence as $B$ is a homotopy pullback.
+Observe the map $B \to P$ is a weak equivalence by \cref{lem:hopb-independent-factorization}.
 The map $P \to E$ is a fibration as it is a pullback of a fibration.
 Thus $B \to P \to E$ is a factorization of the map $B \to E$ as a weak equivalence followed by a fibration.
-Thus the leftmost square and outer rectangles are each homotopy pullbacks if and only if the map $A \to P'$ is a weak equivalence. \end{proof}
+Thus the left square and outer rectangles are each homotopy pullbacks if and only if the map $A \to P'$ is a weak equivalence. \end{proof}